camerondiou/TowerUniteMediaPlayer/README.md

 - You can only watch self hosted content in your condo.
 - Media does not sync between clients.
 Make sure you have everyone in the room before adding media.
 - If you leave the room and come back it will restart the media.

+To do:
+- Make a script to convert local files
+- Add external controls (Pause, play, next)
+- Streaming directly in game. *almost working if anyone has a good method of implementing a icecast stream into a html5 player let me know!
+- Make a playlist
+- Containerize?